pretentiousgit/mechanismFMV/README.md

 ### Possible Directions

 All anyone wants from this is to hook it to Vimeo.
 There's your next startup idea.
 Make a random awesome-video-selector for Vimeo.

+### Where's The Content?

+Protected by an academic research requirement, so you can't have it, but /tmp/gamedata.json probably has some things that will be useful to tell you how this works.